3DGS-Calib: 3D Gaussian Splatting for Multimodal SpatioTemporal Calibration: EXPERIMENTS

 \subsection{Ablation study}

 We compile the calibration results and training times according to the voxel size, as well as the number of Gaussians for each resolution in Table~\ref{tab:ablations} and the number of points for each resolution in Table~\ref{tab:nb_gaussian}.
-It can be noticed that a smaller voxel size provides higher precision, but requires much higher training time.
+It can be noticed that a smaller voxel size allows to learn finer details (Cf. Figure~\ref{fig:voxel_size_image}), but requires much higher training time and more easily converges to local minimum.
 Our progressive voxel size reduction provides a balance between speed and performance.
 The rendering results for different voxel resolutions are provided in Figure~\ref{fig:voxel_size_image}.